-The CCI-500 contains an address map that you can configure at reset-time.
-It includes options that you can use to interleave memory channels.
+The CCI-500 address map includes options that you can use to interleave memory channels.
 Optionally, you can implement your own address decoder that defines any arbitrary addressing scheme.
-The CCI-500 includes a set of assertions that you can use with formal tools or in simulation to verify that your address decoder adheres to CCI-500 requirements.
+The CCI-500 includes assertions that you can use with formal tools or in simulation to verify that your address decoder adheres to CCI-500 requirements.